 Why Mastering Limits Pays Off

 Once you’ve internalized these strategies, the rest of calculus feels like a natural extension rather than a series of unrelated tricks.
 Derivatives become the limit of a difference quotient you already know how to evaluate, and integrals—essentially limits of Riemann sums—no longer look like mysterious area formulas.
-On top of that, the logical rigor you develop helps you read proofs, spot errors in reasoning, and communicate mathematics with confidence.
+Also worth noting, the logical rigor you develop helps you read proofs, spot errors in reasoning, and communicate mathematics with confidence.

 Conclusion